 For a few minutes invite the emotion to just be there and take up all the space it needs inside of you, without acting it out or repressing it.
 This helps the emotion begin to lift.
 Just gently hold it like a loving parent holds a crying child.
 Take your focus off of the story in your head and just feel the emotion wherever it is in your body.
 Just sit quietly and hold it with calm and compassionate presence.
 If you start thinking, just stop and return your attention to the emotion in your body.

 Emotions often have a standard sequence.
 Typically, underneath anger is fear, then sadness or despair, and then tenderness, love and peace.
-Brandon Bayes in her book, The Journey, states that we can help the emotion release by asking out loud, "What is at the heart of or underneath this emotion?"
-Then, hold still, ignore the thoughts that come right away and wait for a feeling in your body.
-Then, hold that emotion until it lifts as much as it can and then state the question again for each emotion that comes up until you reach a state of peace.
+Brandon Bayes in her book, The Journey, states that we can help the emotion release by asking one or both of these questions out loud, "What is at the heart of this emotion?
+"What is underneath this emotion?"

 Many of us learned caring means constantly worrying and thinking about an issue.
 While this is a strong habit for most of us, it is possible to greatly reduce obsessive thinking and the worry and anxiety it fuels.